cosmos/ibc-go/docs/tutorials/01-fee/06-wire-fee-react.md

 At this point, you should be able to see the ICS-29 fee UI in the app.
 See the diff up to this point [here](https://github.com/srdtrk/cosmoverse2023-ibc-fee-demo/commit/a93acb8e1b4194402a45506c5c3105b4dc03ad58).
 However, the fee amount is not being used in the transaction.
 Let's fix that.

-## 3. Add the ICS-29 Fee to the Transaction
+## 3. Add the ICS-29 Fee to the transaction

 Since we will perform a `MultiMsgTx` and follow the [immediate incentivization flow](https://ibc.cosmos.network/v7.3.x/middleware/ics29-fee/msgs#escrowing-fees), we must import the required msg constructors from the `ts-client`.